Church of the Jesuit College (Ponta Delgada): History

 The first record associated with the College Church came from a deed on 26 November 1568 by João Lopes, who willed a 20-year allotment of 30 móios of wheat to the Company of Jesus, until such time a college was founded.
 A similar proposal was made by the College of São Lourenço in Porto, and later Grégorio Afonso provided one moio of wheat in his testament of 23 March 1572.
 The first Jesuits arrived in Angra do Heroísmo on 1 July 1570, two priests then travelled to São Miguel between August and September of the same year.

-Three priests travelling to Angra between 1572-1573 were forced to shelter in São Miguel.
+Three priests travelling to Angra between 1572 and 1573 were forced to shelter in São Miguel.
 They were collected by João Lopes, who offered them shelter, while urging them to remain in Ponta Delgada in order to found a college on the island.
-But, it was only in about 1588 when João Lopes was able to help begin constructing the building; he acquired various houses around the current location, paying between 700$000–800$000 réis, while Manuel da Costa offered other buildings.
+But, it was only in about 1588 when João Lopes was able to help begin constructing the building; he acquired various houses around the current location, paying between 700$000 and 800$000 réis, while Manuel da Costa offered other buildings.